davidoram/dynamic_forms3/README.txt

 Sample4
 ~~~~~~~
 The purpose of this sample is to explore the design and implementation of a design that uses the concept
 of progressive enhancement.
-The idea being that making the system with the following layers
+The idea being that making the system with the following layers:

 - HTML - content
 - CSS - presentation
 - JavaScript - client side scripting

-But being able to have the site work with just HTML, or HTML and CSS will help to
+But being able to have the site work with just HTML, or HTML and CSS will help to:

 - Keep the content, presentation and scripting separate
 - Enable search engine traversal
 - Enhance accessibility on a wider range of devices and to screen readers etc